mist-devel/mist-binaries/cores/ql/readme.md

 There's a big collection of QL programs and related material at http://www.dilwyn.me.uk

-Be careful when copying files from a PC to the QL, there's a header in the QL file that gets stripped when extracting ZIP files on the PC.
+Be careful when copying files from a PC to the QL, there's metadata in the QL file that gets stripped when extracting ZIP files on the PC.
 You should unzip the ZIP files on the QL.

 ## Commands to get started